rewinfrey/ActionLogic/README.md

 ### Contributing

 Interested in contributing to `ActionLogic`?
-If so that is awesome! <3 Please see the [CONTRIBUTING](https://github.com/rewinfrey/ActionLogic/blob/master/CONTRIBUTING.md) for details.
+If so that is awesome! <3 Please see the [contributing doc](https://github.com/rewinfrey/ActionLogic/blob/master/CONTRIBUTING.md) for details.